What is CMA Articleship?

 - Form T-4 – To inform or intimate the institute of your training (in any other organizations mentioned above)

 - Form T-3 – To inform or intimate the institute of Exemption from training

 - Form T-5 – To inform or intimate about 10 months of training before final exam

 As per the ‘New Practical Training Scheme 2020’, students should follow certain guidelines for their CMA articleship.
 These are to be strictly followed.

 - Working hours should be – 35 hours per week

-- Candidate would be given one day leave with pay per month
+- The candidate would be given one day leave with pay per month

-- Candidate would be given a 60 day leave without pay for examinations
+- The candidate would be given a 60 day leave without pay for examinations

 - Maximum no of trainees in the program while practicing cost accountant (associate member) = 10